-Oil on canvas, on loan from the Seward House Museum, New York.
+Oil on canvas, from the collections of the Seward House Museum, Auburn NY

 At the end of his life, William Henry Seward was asked which of his public acts would live longest in the memory of the American people.
 Seward’s answer was the purchase of Alaska, but he recognized that it would take another generation to find it out.